Updated 2022. Video data is from 2019.

 First, it’s an incredibly competitive and difficult path to complete, and the type of work you do is often considered noble.
 For that reason, being a doctor is highly prestigious.

 Second, the financial aspects.
-Job security is high, because people will always have health issues and doctors are always in demand.
-Additionally, doctors are some of the highest paid professionals, making low to mid six figures on average.
+Job security is high because people will always have health issues; therefore, doctors are always in demand.
+Additionally, doctors are some of the highest paid professionals, making an average of low to mid-six figures.

 So let’s say you want to get rich above all else.
-You don’t care about job satisfaction, or lifestyle, or your purpose in life.
+You don’t care about job satisfaction or lifestyle or your purpose in life.
 You’re just trying to make it rain.
 In that case, going into medicine must be the best choice, right?
 After all, it’s the highest paid profession.
 Let’s dig into that assumption a little further.

 Doctor vs. Engineer Assumptions for Analysis